caesarakalaeii/dc-bot/README.md

 - `!force_resend "name" ["message"]`: Tries to send the last message or a specified message.
 - `!load_author user_id`: Tries to load an author by ID (load the conversation first!).
 - `!clear_memory`: Clears conversations from memory.
-- `!ban user_id`: Bans a user from interacting with the bot.
+- `!ban user_id`: Bans users from interacting with the bot.
 - `!unban user_id`: Unbans a user from interacting with the bot.
 - `!whitelist "user" "value"`: Whitelists a user with a permission value (1-15).
 - `!reload_whitelist`: Reloads the whitelist from disk.
-- `!reload_blacklist`: Reloads the blacklist from disk.
+- `!reload_blacklist`: Reloads the blacklist from the disk.
 - `!init_conv "user" "id" "message"`: Initializes a conversation with a message to a user with ID.
 - `!fake_receipt "user" "id" "store name" "amount"`: Fakes a PayPal receipt for a given store name and amount (currently only in German).

-##TODO:
+## TODO:
 - Generate Fake receipts automatically.
-- Fine tune init_prompt for better stability.
+- Fine-tune init_prompt for better stability.
-- Improve usability through accepting commands in Threads
+- Improve usability by accepting commands in Threads

+# Documentation:

 ## ConversationHandler class